Healthdirect Free Australian health advice you can count on.

 • Try not to touch the sore area.
 Touching can disturb the healing process and can also spread an infection.
 If you do need to touch the area, make sure to wash your hands before and after.

 • Use a soft toothbrush to clean your teeth.
 If your sores are so painful that you can’t brush your teeth, use a mouthwash containing chlorhexidine instead.
-This is available from most local pharmacies and some supermarkets.
+This is available from most pharmacies and some supermarkets.
 Avoid using mouthwashes that contain alcohol.

 • Eat soft foods.